 The thing that is the most valuable to us as humans, the desire to belong, is the one thing that also scares us the most.
 As individuals, we have choices about how we respond to our life experiences.
 Do we choose to avoid what might be painful?
 Do we keep engaging and reaching out for connection, despite the possibility of being hurt?
 But, equally important to how we manage this for ourselves is how we reach out to others who may be struggling.

 Cultivating a sense of belonging through our relationships, through our community, is a powerful experience that drives our resiliency in the face of challenging times, provides a sense of meaning and purpose in our lives, creates more opportunities to experience joy, and even improves overall physical health and longevity.

-Be curious, be open, be kind.
-You may not always get to see the powerful impact that your actions have in the lives of another, but sometimes, whether we know it or not, it can make all the difference.
+Be curious, be open, and be kind.
+You may not always get to see the powerful impact that your actions have on the lives of others, but sometimes, whether we know it or not, it can make all the difference.